bloxstreet/support/staff-information/staff-promotions.md

 ## Trainee Team Member-Senior Team Member
 {:.text-red-300}
-Trainee, Junior, and Senior Team Members must attend training sessions for a chance at a promotion.
-Training sessions are held several times each day, providing staff members with plenty of opportunities to rank up.
-The training schedule can be found in the in-game staff room or through the communications server.
+Trainee, Junior, and Senior Team Members are required to attend training sessions in order to rank up.
+These training sessions are held multiple times throughout the day, allowing staff members many opportunities to receive a promotion.
+The schedule for these training sessions can be accessed through the in-game staff room or the communications server.

 ## Management Intern-Assistant Manager
 {:.text-red-300}
-Management Interns, Team Leaders, Store Supervisors, and Assistant Managers must attend shifts and receive recognition from the shift host for a chance at a promotion.
-Utilizing proper grammar, behaving professionally, and showing dedication at all times will increase one's chances of a promotion.
-Although Middle Ranks are not required to utilize grammar at BloxStreet, they must if they wish to receive a promotion.
-Note that attending a shift does not guarantee a promotion.
-Hinting for a promotion or complaining about not receiving one will result in a logged warning and a demotion to Customer if repeated.
-Team Leaders, Store Supervisors, and Assistant Managers are also required to be off cooldown in order to receive a promotion.
-Another way to get promoted is by being noticed by an SHR outside of a shift.
-Staff members may not recommend other workers to an SHR for a promotion.
-Doing so will result in consequences.
+To increase the chances of a promotion, Management Interns, Team Leaders, Store Supervisors, and Assistant Managers should actively participate in shifts and strive to gain recognition from the shift host.
+It is crucial to maintain professionalism, utilize proper grammar, and demonstrate dedication consistently.
+While Middle Ranks are not obligated to use grammar, it is mandatory if they choose to be considered for a promotion.
+Attending shifts and exhibiting exemplary behavior does not guarantee a promotion, as promotions are based on a combination of factors.
+It is important to refrain from hinting or complaining about not receiving a promotion, as this can result in disciplinary actions, such as logged warnings and a potential demotion to the Customer rank.
+Additionally, Management Interns, Team Leaders, Store Supervisors, and Assistant Managers must be off cooldown to be eligible for a promotion.
+Another pathway for a promotion is by being noticed by an SHR outside of a shift.
+However, it is not permitted to recommend other staff members to an SHR for a promotion.

 ## Store Manager-Store Executive
 {:.text-red-300}